CharlieLaver/docker-symfony-demo/README.md

 When a user searches for a movie, the app first checks if a movie already exists in the database with the same title, if so it will return that instead of sending a new request to the API.
 If the movie does not exists in the database then the API will be called.

-There is also a GET endpoint for retrieving all the saved movies in JSON.
+There is also a GET endpoint for retrieving all the saved movies.
-You can see the endpoint here: http://localhost:8080/get
+Once the app is running, you can access the endpoint here: http://localhost:8080/get

 ### Tests